MyHeritageDNA Reviews 2021 — Is This a Reliable DNA Test?

 The ancestry test from MyHeritage promises to reveal the ethnic groups and geographic regions you come from by analyzing your DNA from a simple cheek swab.

-By drawing from reference populations from 42 ethnicities and over 2,100 regions, the ancestry test should be a good choice for you if you want an accurate and detailed breakdown of where you came from.
+By drawing from reference populations from 42 ethnicities and 2,114 genetic groups, the ancestry test should be a good choice for you if you want an accurate and detailed breakdown of where you came from.

 To find out if MyHeritage could back up its claims, one of our researchers took the ancestry DNA test themselves.
 We explored and evaluated the results reports, as well as looked at pricing, support, and more.